karmaniverous/blog/collections/_entity-manager/03-configuration.md

 As discussed in detail in [Evolving a NoSQL Database Schema](/projects/entity-manager/evolving-a-nosql-db-schema/), **Entity Manager** indexes are supported by special _generated properties_.

-Generated properties always have a string type.
-Within the **Entity Manager** Config object, an entity generated property are specified by a simple array of its component property names.
-These components can be any non-generated property of the same entity, so long as that property is supported by a _Transcode_.
+Generated properties always have a `string` type.
+Within the **Entity Manager** config object, an entity generated property is specified by a simple array of its component property names.
+These components can be any non-generated property of the same entity, so long as that property is supported by a _transcode_.

 ### Transcodes

-A _transcode_ is a pair of functions that convert a property value to and from a string, such that the resulting strings are guaranteed to sort in the same order as the original values.
+A _transcode_ is a pair of functions that convert a property value to and from a `string` type, such that the resulting strings are guaranteed to sort in the same order as the original values.

 Transcodes and related mechanisms are actually defined in the [`@karmaniverous/entity-tools`](https://github.com/karmaniverous/entity-tools) package, which is a dependency of both **Entity Manager** and the [`@karmaniverous/mock-db`](https://github.com/karmaniverous/mock-db) package used to test **Entity Manager**.
 For developer convenience these are re-exported from the [`@karmaniverous/entity-manager`](https://github.com/karmaniverous/entity-manager) package.
 {: .notice--info}